CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 {: .callout}

 > ## List Usage Information
-> On MANA, there's a command that lists disk usage on the cluster.
+> On Mana, there's a command that lists disk usage on the cluster.
 > Create a new cell below our previous block.
 > Paste the code into the cell and run.
 > You should see a table that lists disk space used and remaining space.